An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Results

-\paragraph{General Process} To sign in, all services required an identifier, e.g., email address, username, phone number, or account ID, as well as a password, and a second factor in some cases.
-Some websites deployed \glspl{captcha} or \gls{rba} for additional security.
-Overall, websites made use of different login processes.
+\textbf{General Process.} To sign in, all services required an identifier, such as an email address, username, phone number, or account ID, along with a password and, in some cases, a second factor.
+Some websites deployed CAPTCHAs or RBA for additional security.
+Overall, websites employed various login processes.

-The \gls{pwc} forms on \var{old/current_password_True_df_change} of \var{total_URLS} websites required us to enter the current password before we could set a new one or confirm our choice in the new password field.
-After updating the password, most websites provided feedback via visual confirmation messages.
-The majority also sent notification emails or SMS; about half of the websites in the \gls{pwc} process and the majority in the \gls{pwr} processes sent HTTP redirects.
-Some enforced immediate logouts by expiring the session during the \gls{pwc} process.
-Some services did not send any notification after changing the password.
-The \gls{pwc} process was often similar to the \gls{pwr} process, and some websites even forwarded us to the \gls{pwr} process.
-Instead of providing a password change form, the website sent an email with password reset instructions.
-In contrast, only a few websites forwarded us from the \gls{pwr} to the \gls{pwc} process.
-Three websites did not offer a \gls{pwc} process at all.
+The \gls{pwc} forms on \var{old/current_password_True_df_change} of 96 websites (ID7) required us to enter the current password before we could set a new one or confirm our new password.
+After updating the password, most websites provided visual confirmation.
+The majority also sent notification emails or SMS; about half of the websites in the \gls{pwc} process and the majority in the \gls{pwr} processes sent HTTP redirects (\gls{pwc}: 44, 46\%; \gls{pwr}: 77, 71\%; ID27).
+Some enforced immediate logouts by expiring the session during the \gls{pwc} process (\gls{pwc}: 21, 22\%; ID20).
+Some services did not send any notifications after the password was changed.
+The \gls{pwc} process was often similar to the \gls{pwr} process, and some websites even forwarded us to the \gls{pwr} process (\gls{pwc}: 15, 14\%; ID5).
+Instead of providing a password update form, the website sent an email with instructions for resetting the password.
+In contrast, only a few websites (\gls{pwr}: 2, 2\%; ID5) forwarded us from the \gls{pwr} to the \gls{pwc} process.
+Three websites did not offer a \gls{pwc} process.
 On four websites, we could not find a \gls{pwr} process.
 Instead, they sent a link to a valid session in an email and redirected us to the \gls{pwc} form.
 To start the \gls{pwr} process, websites often requested our email address.
-Some services requested our phone number, username, or account ID instead.
-However, we also observed more complex processes requiring additional information, such as multiple identifiers, e.g., email and phone number.

-While most \gls{pwr} processes were straightforward, we also observed various other implementations that required us to solve \glspl{captcha} and answer some questions.
+Some requested our phone number, username, or account ID.
+However, we also observed complex processes that require additional information, such as multiple identifiers (e.g., email and phone number).
+While most \gls{pwr} processes were straightforward, we also observed implementations that required us to solve CAPTCHAs and answer questions.
 The email confirmation for \gls{pwr} varied a lot.
+We sometimes received a link that created a session and redirected us to the \gls{pwc} form without being required to log in first.
+Other services asked us to copy or type a code or use a one-time password.
+After we reached the \gls{pwr} form, the processes were often comparable to the \gls{pwc} processes in terms of security measures, visual feedback, and notifications.
+Figure~\ref{fig:process-overview} illustrates a generic well-implemented process.